655 West Broadway

-655 West Broadway (formerly First Allied Plaza, Advanced Equities Plaza and Broadway 655) is the 13th-tallest building in San Diego, California and is a prominent fixture in San Diego's skyline.
-Tied with the Pinnacle Marina Tower, it has a height of 412 ft.
-It is located at 655 West Broadway in the Marina district of Downtown San Diego.
+655 West Broadway is the 13th-tallest building in San Diego, California, and is a prominent fixture in San Diego's skyline.
+Tied with Pinnacle Marina Tower, it has a height of 412 ft.
+It is located at 655 West Broadway in the Marina district of downtown San Diego.
 655 West Broadway is a 23-story building that uses the postmodern architectural style and was designed by Carrier Johnson Architects.
 It is primarily an office building but also contains residential and retail uses.

 History

 The construction of the 380000 sqft skyscraper began in 2003 and was completed in 2005.
 It was the first new office tower in downtown San Diego in a dozen years.
 The building was originally named Broadway 655.
 In 2007 Advanced Equities changed the name to Advanced Equities Plaza after signing a 10-year lease on the building.
 In August 2011 First Allied Securities split off from Advanced Equities via a sale of the company to its management, forming an independent brokerage.
 The building name changed again to First Allied Plaza in March 2012 due to the separation of First Allied from Advanced Equities.
 First Allied uses three floors of the 23-story skyscraper.
 The building is now referred to as "655 West Broadway".
 Other tenants include Deloitte Development LLC, Interlaced LLC and the law firm Robbins Geller Rudman and Dowd.